tmelot2/coding-challenge-t/readme.md

 			- Concurrency   5: 15s, avg 0.07s
 			- Concurrency  10: 11s, avg 0.07s

-[ ] "Total time" doesn't really make sense: Concurrency 10 yields 8 queries that ran for 1.7s, even though they ran at the same time
+[/] "Total time" doesn't really make sense: Concurrency 10 yields 8 queries that ran for 1.7s, even though they ran at the same time
 	- Therefore, average against the sum doesn't make sense.
 Should avg be something else?

-[ ] Create `homework` db.
+[x] Create `homework` db.
 Getting error on create:
 	```
 	ERROR:  tsdb_admin: database homework is not an allowed database name
 	HINT:  Contact your administrator to configure the "tsdb_admin.allowed_databases"
 	```

-[ ] Are ranges inclusive or exclusive on either end?
+[x] Are ranges inclusive or exclusive on either end?
-	- DOC THIS ANSWER IN HERE!
+	[ ] DOC THIS ANSWER IN HERE!
 It's important to know that when using the tool.

-[ ] Is it correct that we don't output query results, just benchmark results?
+[x] Is it correct that we don't output query results, just benchmark results?

-[ ] Ok to require Docker on client that is used as part of project setup?
+[x] Ok to require Docker on client that is used as part of project setup?
 (To avoid installing Postgres locally)